azaky/simple-irc-grpc/README.md

 	protoc --plugin=protoc-gen-grpc-java=location/to/protoc-gen-grpc-java --grpc-java_out=. --java_out=. hello_world.proto

-where `location/to/protoc-gen-grpc-java` is the location of build result above.
+where `location/to/protoc-gen-grpc-java` is the location of build result above (by default, it is in `grpc-java-0.8.0/compiler/build/binaries/java_pluginExecutable/protoc-gen-grpc-java`.
 You will see new files called `GreeterGrpc.java` and `HelloWorldProto.java` in folder `io/grpc/examples/helloworld`. `GreeterGrpc.java` contains the generated client stubs and server interfaces. `HelloWorldProto.java` contains the "Java version" of `HelloRequest` and `HelloResponse`.

 ### Using the files in your project